coryvisi/serverless-pdf-chat/docs/using_sql.md

 ## Athena SQL

 Athena SQL is defined in a file following the naming convention of `athena-<database name>-<table name>.sql` and is stored in the `/etl/transformation-sql` folder in the `etl-scripts` bucket.
-When using CDK for deployment, the contents of the `/lib/glue_scripts/lib/transformation-sql` directory will be automatically deployed to this location.
+When using AWS CDK for deployment, the contents of the `/lib/glue_scripts/lib/transformation-sql` directory will be automatically deployed to this location.

 Athena SQL is based on Trino and Presto SQL.
 The Athena SQL engine generally supports Trino and Presto syntax and adds its own improvements.
 Athena does not support all Trino or Presto features.
 A full reference for all the syntax and commands available in Athena SQL can be found in the [Athena SQL Reference documentation](https://docs.aws.amazon.com/athena/latest/ug/ddl-sql-reference.html).